holgerd77/farmsubsidy-dds-scraper/docs/deployment.rst

 ------------

-Deployment of all server parts is done on an ``Ubuntu 14.04`` ``AWS/EC2`` instance, Python ``fabric`` is used for deployment automation, fabric files can be found in ``farmsubsidy-dds-scraper`` repository.
+Deployment of all server parts is done on an ``Ubuntu 14.04`` ``AWS/EC2`` instance, Python ``fabric`` is used for deployment automation, fabric files can be found in ``openfarmsubsidies-scraper`` repository.

 The following fabric tasks are just for orientation what need to be installed/done and are not intended to pass through, depending on your system pre-requisites::